Mallet Series Tour

 For events with less than eight player playoffs: Points placing is assigned by block placing.
 Some discretion is allowed in the awarding of points in these types of events.

-The MCA Nine-Wicket Series was a season-long points race based on wicket and stake points scored in singles events.
+The Mallet Series Tour evolved from the MCA Nine-Wicket Series — a season-long points race based on wicket and stake points scored in singles events.
 The race included multiple divisions and the player with the most points at the end of the season in each division receives a travelling trophy.

 Additionally, the points race was used to qualify for the final MCA Tournament Championship.
 Generally, the top eight players in each division (Pro, Gold and Silver) qualified for the single-elimination event held each September.
 Points earned in the MCA Championship counted toward the overall points races and the winners of these races were awarded the MCA Pro, Gold and Silver Cups.
 The winners of the MCA Championship tournament were presented with the Pro, Gold and Silver Shields.